 Evaluates patient's response to interventions outlined on study protocol.

-Proposes alternative methods to meet individual patient needs.
+Proposes alternative methods to meet individual patient needs and protocol requirements.

 Evaluates effectiveness of nursing care planned on a long-term basis.